H4cking-Esentials/Cookie-Grabber-Creator/README.md

 4. **If setup.exe takes longer than 30 seconds, go to GrabberSetup --> help --> BackupSetup (LAST RESORT) and run that**
 5. That is the simplified version and it should load quicker but you won't get as many features.

-Check your files in the same directory for a python script that you can convert to exe.
+When it is complete check the same directory as the setup for a grabber python script that you can convert to exe.

 # Features